Featuring the largest and most colorful Street Fighter

 Max for more details!

-one of the finest iterations of Street Fighter ever made, by far.
+one of the finest iterations of Street Fighter known to man.
 The

 competitively back in the day, and well over a decade later, SFA3 is still one of my "all time" favorite Street Fighter